RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/on_security_004.md

    to their own site.

 The attackers in the first category have a goal of abusing, intimidating, silencing, slandering, etc. In general, those goals require some level of access to the person they're trying to attack.
-This blog, for instance, is pretty secure against those kinds of attacks; it doesn't have a way to message me or post comments.
-If those kinds of attackers wanted to come after me, they'd be more likely to target my email or other social media accounts.
-However, if we're talking about _building_ personal social media, we obviously have to assume that at some point we _will_ allow comments and DMs, so we can't declare victory on the basis of a static blog. _When_ we start to allow that kind of outside interaction with the site, we should include some controls:
+In that context, it is _access to the operator_ that we want to protect.
+This means that any time we create a mechanism in the social media system that allows others to contact the system operator (such as reading private posts, or sending comments and DMs) we should include some controls:

 1. All mechanisms of interaction should be able to operate on an allow-list basis.
 That is, the site operator can choose to only accept comments and DMs from previously-approved friends[^2].
 Obviously, the site operator would _also_ have the option of allowing comments